Alfie McCalmont

-Alfie McCalmont (born 25 March 2000) is a professional footballer who plays as a defensive midfielder for Central Coast Mariners and the Northern Ireland national team.
+Alfie McCalmont (born 25 March 2000) is a professional footballer who plays as a defensive midfielder.
+McCalmont is currently a free agent, having most recently played for Central Coast Mariners.
+McCalmont has also represented the Northern Ireland national team.

 Career

 Born in Thirsk, he attended Thirsk School and Sixth Form College and came through the youth academy at Leeds United.
 He signed a professional contract extension on 22 January 2019 keeping him at the club until the summer of 2021.
 During the 2018–19 season, he featured regularly for Carlos Corberán's Leeds United under 23s side that won the PDL Northern League 2018–19 league title; they then became the national Professional Development League Champions by beating Birmingham City in the final.

 McCalmont started the first pre-season friendly of the 2019–20 season against York City in a 5–0 win on 10 July, and was named in the 1st team travelling squad on 4 August in Leeds' opening day 3–1 EFL Championship victory against Bristol City; he was left out of the final 18, but was allocated the 38 shirt for the season.

 He was given his first team debut by head coach Marcelo Bielsa on 13 August in the EFL Cup against Salford City, coming on as a substitute for Jack Clarke in the 70th minute.

 He made his first Leeds start on 27 August 2019 in Leeds' EFL Cup match against Stoke City, with Leeds losing 4–5 on penalties after a 2–2 draw.

 After the English professional football season was paused in March 2020 due to the COVID-19 pandemic, the season was resumed during June, where McCalmont was part of the squad who earned promotion with Leeds to the Premier League and also become the EFL Championship Champions for the 2019–20 season in July after the successful resumption of the season.
 Despite not playing a League game he qualified for a league medal due to being named in enough matchday squads.

 In August 2020, McCalmont signed a new four-year contract with Leeds United.
 He was named on the bench by Marcelo Bielsa on 16 September 2020 as an unused substitute for Premier League Leeds in a 1–1 draw against Hull City in the EFL Cup.